nghttp2/nghttp2/doc/nghttpx.1.rst

     backend addresses are accepted by repeating this option.
     HTTP/2  backend   does  not  support   multiple  backend addresses  and the  first occurrence  of this  option is used.
+UNIX domain socket  can be specified by prefixing path        name        with       "unix:"        (e.g.,
+    :option:`-bunix`\:/var/run/backend.sock)

     Default: ``127.0.0.1,80``

 .. option:: -f, --frontend=<HOST,PORT>

     Set  frontend  host and  port.
 If  <HOST> is  '\*',  it assumes  all addresses  including  both  IPv4 and  IPv6.
+    UNIX domain  socket can  be specified by  prefixing path name with "unix:" (e.g., :option:`-funix`\:/var/run/nghttpx.sock)

     Default: ``*,3000``